Monthly YAC Meeting

 Implementation

-The Youth Advisory Council puts their plan into action!
+During this step the HC3 Coalition or Youth Advisory Council puts their plan into action!

 Evaluation